FarronF/limerick-council-meetings/meetings/2018/09/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th July 2018.md

 On the proposal of Councillor O’Donoghue, seconded by Councillor Keary it was agreed

-this item should also go to the Full Council Meeting.--- **1.**
+this item should also go to the Full Council Meeting.
+---
+**1.**

 **Minutes**